Text this colour links to Pages. Text this colour links to Family Trees. Text this colour are links that disabled for Guests.

 On 9th August 1776 [his son] George Augustus Clavering-Cowper 4th Earl Cowper was born to George Nassau Clavering-Cowper 3rd Earl Cowper (age 37) and [his wife] Hannah Anna Gore 3rd Countess Cowper.

 On 6th May 1778 [his son] Peter Nassau Clavering-Cowper 5th Earl Cowper was born to George Nassau Clavering-Cowper 3rd Earl Cowper (age 39) and [his wife] Hannah Anna Gore 3rd Countess Cowper.
+He married 20th July 1805 Emily Lamb Countess Cowper, daughter of Penistone Lamb 1st Viscount Melbourne and Elizabeth Milbanke Viscountess Melbourne, and had issue.

 Before 1789 Johan Joseph Zoffany (age 55).
 Portrait of George Nassau Clavering-Cowper 3rd Earl Cowper (age 50).

 On 22nd December 1789 George Nassau Clavering-Cowper 3rd Earl Cowper (age 51) died.
-His son [his son] George (age 13) succeeded 4th Earl Cowper, 4th Baron Cowper of Wingham in Kent, 6th Baronet Cowper of Ratling Court in Kent.
+His son George (age 13) succeeded 4th Earl Cowper, 4th Baron Cowper of Wingham in Kent, 6th Baronet Cowper of Ratling Court in Kent.

 In 1826 [his former wife] Hannah Anna Gore 3rd Countess Cowper died.